runrig-coop/hedgerows/notes/outline-of-narrative.md

   - Next time: How did U.S. farmers and conservationists lose sight the commons?

 ### Part 2: A tale of two movements
+The notion of the commons was conspicuously absent from the discourse of the slow food movement and sustainable agriculture in the U.S. during the Clinton-Bush years.
+Even as more antiquated and provincial modes of producing and consuming food came into vogue, the "locavore" and small family farming movements adhered more closely to a characteristically American narrative of the homesteader or the "rock-star" chef, an individualistic and isolationist stance that is sharply at odds with the historical (or the contemporary majority world's) model of smallholder farming and traditional foodways.
+It was left to more radical voices emerging from the Occupy and hacktivist movements in the early- to mid-2010's to breathe new life into a vision for the commons in America.
+Meanwhile, the rest of the world never gave up the fight, and the resultant food sovereignty movement and peasant food webs are finally getting the attention of some of us here in the Northern Hemisphere.

 - The Market is No Place for the Commons
   - 2014: [Pop-up classes](https://www.ediblemanhattan.com/uncategorized/brain-food/) & giving Greenmarket tours to The New School's Food Studies program
   - 2005: Answering a Craigslist ad as a college sophomore to work in the local food movement